anyappletoday/anyappletoday.github.io/doc/custom-api-endpoints.md

 - [Advanced Example](#advanced-example)

 ## About
-Custom API Endpoints is a tool I built into Redmatch 2 to make ranked modding and tournament tracking possible, but it's expanded to be a tool you can use to create custom gamemodes.
+OK, so the way modding works in Redmatch 2 is not the same as most other games.
+Most games have mods as programs that embed themselves into the game on a player's computer.
+I wanted to create a safer approach for Redmatch 2 that moves mod logic off of the user's computer, and prevents malicious intent and viruses.

+As a result of this, modding in Redmatch 2 is much safer than conventional modding, and it's impossible to get a virus from it.
+The only caveat is that modders can see your IP address, but this would have also been possible with conventional modding.
+Players can use VPNs or a proxy to protect themselves from that, though.

+## How Does it Work?
+Instead of running code on the player's computer, all logic is run on a remote server.
+You as a mod creator are responsible for hosting and maintaining the server.
+You can use a service like [Heroku](https://www.heroku.com/) to host your server for free.

+The host of the game will communicate with your server during gameplay.
 You can subscribe to events fired by the host and send data to a URL endpoint on your server.
 The server can then respond to change game state, send a message to a certain player, or a variety of other things.

-For example, you could create a sniper only mode where using any weapon other than the sniper would instantly kill you.
-Or a team deathmatch mode, where 2 teams fight each other.
-Or an Among Us clone, where 2 players are imposters and have to kill everyone else to win.
+For example:
+- someone in game gets a kill
+- the host recognizes this and triggers a "player died" event
+- if you chose to subscribe to this event, the host will send a "player died" request to the server containing information about the death
+- the server can send a response
+- the host will carry out instructions in the response

 ## Client Setup
 To enable custom endpoints for a match, the host must have a file named "api_endpoints.json" in the folder of their local game files, next to Redmatch 2.exe.